shredware/blog/content/reasons-why-you-should-take-control-of-your-data.md

 terrorists.
 Sometimes the people there just want to
 [stalk their ex-partners or love interests][loveint].

+Lesson to learn: Whatever you store on a giant's server can and will be used against you.

 ## 2. Giants Don't Care

 Sure for most people Google works always.
 Most people also never have their house burglarized.
 So [when Google suspends your account][google-suspension] and you have no way to reach a human to reverse the decision you probably feel like [little Calvin's parents][calvin], betrayed and a little hysterical.

+But clearly you should have carefully read the
+[code of conduct for Microsoft's Live account][live-coc] before you uploaded [partial human nudity][skydrive] to your SkyDrive account after your beach vacation.
+Now you got yourself locked out of your emails, pictures, music and your online gaming account because an algorithm though you were sharing porn.
+You almost wish a human would sift through all your pictures at this point.

+Sometimes however you will never learn why your account was suspended like the poor fellow who fell into [Yahoo's kafkaesk rabbit hole][yahoo] and only gained back access to his email account one month and a complaint to the Better Business Bureau later.

+Lesson to learn: Don't expect hel